ChristieLab/sea_lamprey_TFM_genomics/README.md

 ## This repository contains scripts for analyses presented in Backenstose et al. (2026).
 ### Title: *"Pesticide resistance is evolving in invasive sea lamprey"*

-Related data files can be found here: [SRA-incoming]
+Related data files can be found here: NCBI BioProject PRJNA1518147

 ## Directory description
 ### 01_map_and_call_variants